ella-to/pipe/README.md

 Read these before deploying.

-- **A peer ID is a routing identity, not an authenticated one.** Authentication belongs to your signaling transport.
-DTLS fingerprint verification guarantees that only the negotiated party can send you bytes; it does not tell you who that party is.
-For cryptographic peer identity, run mutual TLS over the pipe.
+- **A peer ID is only as authenticated as your signaling transport.** With `signaling/sse` and tokens, it is.
+With a transport that trusts client-supplied names, it is not.
+DTLS guarantees that only the negotiated party can send you bytes; for cryptographic peer identity independent of signaling, run mutual TLS over the pipe (see [guides/06-security.md](guides/06-security.md)).
 - **No half-close.** There is no `CloseWrite`.
 Protocols that use FIN as an end-of-message marker need their own framing.
 - **One reliable, ordered stream per connection** in protocol version 1.